Zhoues/Zhoues/README.md

 **About me**

 - 😄 I’m a senior at [College of Software, Beihang University](https://soft.buaa.edu.cn/) and currently a research intern at OpenGVLab in [Shanghai AI Lab](https://www.shlab.org.cn/).
-- ❤️ currently learning Multimodel Large Language Model and Agents.
+- ❤️ currently learning the Multimodal Large Language Model and Embodied Agents in simulated worlds.
 - 💬 ask me about anything [here](https://github.com/Zhoues/Zhoues/issues) or reach me by [email](mailto:zhoueshen@gmail.com).
 <!-- 👯 collaborating on [BUAA-GoodBro2021](https://github.com/BUAA-GoodBro2021) -->
 <!-- - 🌱 -->